Not a takeaway pint to be found in Dublin after Taoiseach’s last orders

 Diageo and Heineken stopped delivering draft beers and stouts to pubs last week

-The main drinks companies, including Diageo and Heineken, stopped delivering draft beers and stouts to pubs last week, a repeat of the policy they operated during the first Covid-19 lockdown.
+The message from Taoiseach Micheál Martin that people should “forget about takeaway pints” as the country struggles to curb the spread of Covid-19 seems to have hit home.

-An effort by The Irish Times to find a takeaway pint in Dublin on Saturday night was unsuccessful, though it was established that one pub in Dublin 7 was operating the service.
-The manager of the pub did not want to talk about the matter, however.
+A stroll around the usual spots in Dublin on Saturday night where one might expect to get a takeaway pint proved unsuccessful though it was established one pub in Dublin 7 was operating the service.
+The manager did not want to talk about the matter, however.

-Mark Grainger, of Grainger’s Hanlon Corner, said his pub was operating a home delivery service, for drinks and food, and was quite busy, but had decided to not run the takeaway service that had been operating prior to Christmas.

-On Wednesday last when announcing increased lockdown measures, Taoiseach Micheál Martin, said publicans should “forget about takeaway pints”, the sale of which encouraged social gatherings that were at odds with the new Covid-19 regulations designed to keep people at home.

 Two young men outside Boeuf Steakhouse on South William Street, who did not want to give their names, said they had been all over the city centre looking for pints, but had been unsuccessful.